Historic New York Subway Line Reopens For The First Time Since The 1920s

 “I can see my friends in Brooklyn much easier now,” rider Jessica Hauser told the Associated Press.
 “It’s really great to have another subway nearby.
 I think it’s going to release a lot of pressure from the 4, 5 and 6 trains.
 Especially in the morning when I have to sometimes wait for a second or third train, since they’re so packed.”

 Rider Betsy Morris also expressed her excitement about the line’s reopening.
-“I was very choked up,” Morris told The New York Times.
+“I was very choked up,” Morris told the New York Times.
 “How do you explain something that you never thought would happen?
 It’s going to change the way everybody lives as far as commuting goes.”

-“We’ve been waiting for 10 years, or more, to ride,” rider Jill Tallmer told The New York Times.
+“We’ve been waiting for 10 years, or more, to ride,” rider Jill Tallmer told the New York Times.
 “Hopefully, it’s almost ready for us.”

-A ceremonial first ride took place on Saturday night for an invitation-only group or dignitaries, approximately 90 minutes before the New Year’s Eve ball drop in Times Square, Fox News reports.
+A ceremonial first ride took place on Saturday night for an invitation-only group of dignitaries, approximately 90 minutes before the New Year’s Eve ball drop in Times Square, Fox News reports.

 The new line is expected to carry 200,000 riders per day, easing New York’s congestion problem.
 On average, the subway system transports 5.6 million riders weekly.